YaleSTC/yalestc.github.io/index.md

 ### About

 Motivated by the strong interest among Yale students to build applications, the Student Developer Program was launched in the Fall of 2012.
-The program is part of ITS Campus Community Technologies (CCT), and has three core goals: teach interested students how to develop software, hire students to develop software, and support the broader student developer community.
+The program became part of ITS Campus Community Technologies (CCT) in 2014.
+The program has three core goals: provide practical software development experience that is not taught in the classroom, teach students the software development lifecycle, and engage Yale developer community.

 ### Teaching